GasserElbanna/serab-byols/README.md

 Audio embeddings can be computed using one of two methods: 1) `get_scene_embeddings`, or 2) `get_timestamp_embeddings`.

-`get_scene_embeddings` accepts a batch of audio clips and produces a single embedding for each audio clip.
-This can be computed like so:
+`get_scene_embeddings` accepts a batch of audio clips (list of torch tensors) and generates a single embedding for each audio clip.
+This can be computed as shown below:

 ```python
 import torch
 import serab_byols